eatsosoo/ishare_fe/README.md

 ## Introduction

-Vue Vben Admin is a free and open source middle platform/back-end template.
+Vue Jin Admin is a free and open source middle platform/back-end template.
 Using the latest `vue3`, `vite4`, `TypeScript` and other mainstream technology, Vben is the out-of-the-box front-end solution for both production and learning purpose.

 ## Features